 - User movement between the same two pages (back and forth)

-If you do decide to chat with them, be sure to talk to a large group of individuals to ensure you are getting the perspective you need about the presence of possible conversion killers.
+If you decide to chat with them, be sure to talk to a large group of individuals to ensure you get the perspective you need about the presence of possible conversion killers.

 It seems obvious that you would want to find conversion killers that are preventing your business from growing.
 But how significant can these conversion killers be?

-Sometimes, they can amount to anywhere between 1-20% increases in conversion rate!
-We have seen plenty of instances where something that is extremely simple can lead to huge gains in conversion rate.
+Sometimes, they can amount to anywhere between 1% to 20% increases in conversion rate!
+We have seen plenty of instances where something extremely simple led to huge gains in conversion rate.